In the Early Years Foundation Stage at Suffolks primary School, our aims are to:

 The learning journey in EYFS

 We follow The Early Years Foundation Stage Curriculum to ensure high standards of early education, care and wellbeing across all areas of learning.
-We encourage positive attitudes and dispositions and support the children’s personal, social and emotional wellbeing so that all learning is underpinned by a positive sense of self.
-We use individual Learning Journeys to record the unique learning experiences every child has and pupil voice is included to ensure the clear message that children are active participants in their own learning.
+We encourage positive dispositions and underpin all we do with a positive sense of self.
+We use individual Learning Journeys to record the unique learning experiences of children.
+Pupil voice is used across the setting, so children know they are active and valued participants in their own learning.

 We work closely with parents in supporting their child’s development and expect to work in partnership.
 We provide information and resources parents will need to do this.
 Google Classroom is our main home-learning platform.
-In Nursery in the Spring Term we use a ‘home-school-library’ system where parents use school books to engage their children with language through stories.
-In Reception books are sent home on a weekly basis and ‘reading tips’ are shared with parents (regarding comprehension and word reading) to ensure reading times are joyful and positive.
+Books are sent home on a weekly basis and ‘reading tips’ are shared with parents (regarding our whole school Reading Pathway) to ensure reading times at home are joyful and positive.
 Meetings are held with parents to keep them informed.
-Parents are invited to share home learning experiences through a ‘seen it at home’ which they fill out and send in.
+Parents are invited to share home learning experiences through a ‘seen it at home’ form which they fill out and send in.
 This is then included in a child’s Learning Journey.

-By the end of the EYFS children will have covered the following sounds in their reading experiences:
+By the end of the EYFS children will have experienced segmenting and blending the following sounds to make words:

 Assessment in Nursery and Reception is carried out in line with the ‘Early Years Foundation Stage’ statutory expectations.
-Each child’s Learning Journey is used to evidence the progress made through the Foundation Stage.
-Parents are invited to see these throughout the year and to add their own comments.
 Reports are sent out three times a year as an important way of conveying the progress each child has made.

 The information below is taken from the Department for Education Document 'Statutory framework for the early years foundation stage'.